 - When the earth comes in between the sun and the moon, it is termed a lunar eclipse.

 Eclipse During Pregnancy – Is It Really Bad?

 Various cultures across the world have various takes on this.

 - While some consider eclipse as a bad omen for pregnant women, there are others who don’t agree with it.

-- Scientifically, there has been no evidence to prove that eclipse (both lunar and solar) can be harmful during pregnancy.
+- Scientifically, there has been no evidence to prove that eclipse (both lunar and solar) poses a risk to maternal or fetal health during pregnancy.

 Myth Or Science?

 Let’s have a look at whether eclipse can harm one only during pregnancy or if it can be harmful in general as well:

 1. Don’t Look At The Sun And Stay Indoors:

 Yes, this is true, but this rule doesn’t apply only when you are pregnant.
 Rather, you should avoid looking at the sun directly during a solar eclipse even when you are not pregnant.
 The reason: